samperay/CKA/studyguide/intro/kubeservices.md

 There are 3 types of service types in kubernetes

-- NodePort: Where the services makes an internal POD accessable on a POD on the NODE
+- NodePort: Where the services makes an internal POD accessible on a POD on the NODE
 - ClusterIP: The service creates a Virtual IP inside the cluster to enable communication between different services such as a set of frontend servers to a set of backend servers
-- LoadBalancer: Provisions a loadbalancer for our application in supported cloud providers.
+- LoadBalancer: Provisions a load balancer for our application in supported cloud providers.

 ```
 kubectl create -f pod-svc.yml